 Bridget Msolomba Malewezi, MD, MPH | Malawi

 Bridget Msolomba Malewezi is a medical doctor, public health practitioner, motivational speaker, activist & health columnist.
-She is a graduate of the University of Malawi College of Medicine & Emory University, where completed her MPH with a focus on Global Health.
-She is currently the Vice President of the Malawi Chapter of Women in Global Health (WGH) as well as Acting Chair of the taskforce for the establishment of the Women Doctors Association of Malawi (WDAM).
-She is one of the founding members and currently an executive member and chairperson of Public Relations and COVID Public Awareness for the Society of Medical Doctors Malawi (SMD).
+She is a graduate of the University of Malawi College of Medicine & Emory University where she completed her MPH with a focus on Global Health.
+She is currently the Vice President of the Malawi Chapter of Women in Global Health (WGH) as well as Acting Chair of the task force for the establishment of the Women Doctors Association of Malawi (WDAM).
+She is one of the founding members, an executive member and chairperson of Public Relations and COVID Public Awareness for the Society of Medical Doctors Malawi (SMD).

 She has worked in various capacities including Country Director for Seed Global Health Malawi focusing on health systems strengthening and human resources for health (HRH).
-Prior to that, she served in various roles including Program Manager at Clinton Health Access Initiative (CHAI) providing technical assistance to several government departments on the introduction of new vaccines for childhood illnesses as well as reproductive health.
+Prior to that, she served in various roles including Program Manager at Clinton Health Access Initiative (CHAI).
+In this role she provided technical assistance to several government departments on the introduction of new vaccines for childhood illnesses as well as reproductive health.

 Mareli Claassens, PhD, MPH | Namibia